Kapilaben & Ors. vs Ashok Kumar Jayantilal Sheth Through POA Gopalbhai Madhusudan Patel & Ors.

 Original Vendees’ Suit - Proceedings in SCS No. 194/1988

-- On 26.7.2002, the original vendees filed to withdraw SCS No. 194/1988, citing fraud in the 1986 agreement and lack of knowledge of the true owners.
+- On 26.7.2002, the original vendees filed to withdraw SCS No. 194/1988, citing fraud in the 1986 agreement and lack of knowledge of the actual owners.
 Respondent No. 1 sought to join as co-plaintiffs on the same day.

 - The trial court rejected the original vendees' withdrawal but allowed Respondent Nos.
 1 to join as co-plaintiffs.
-The High Court later reversed this decision, allowing the original vendees to withdraw their suit without addressing Respondent Nos.
-1's claims.
+The High Court later reversed this decision, allowing the original vendees to withdraw their suit without addressing Respondent Nos—1's claims.

-- Hence the withdrawal of the original vendees’ suit has attained finality.
+- Hence, the withdrawal of the original vendees’ suit has attained finality.

 Proceedings in SCS Nos.
-657-660/1988 (Present suit)
+657-660/1988 (Present suit - The 4 Suits)

-- The original vendees had not paid the remaining consideration to the Appellants; thus, their rights under the 1986 agreement had not been fortified and passed to the Plaintiffs.
+- The original vendees had not paid the remaining consideration to the Appellants thus, their rights under the 1986 agreement had not been fortified and passed to the Plaintiffs.

 - The Plaintiffs had not demonstrated readiness and willingness to perform the contracts, failing to deposit the remaining consideration or pay the betterment tax as required.